PrateekKumarSingh/VSCode_Demo/README.md

 ### D. Microsoft is heavily investing on VSCode
 - No more active development on Powershell ISE in recent years.
-- Infact Powershell team at Powershell team at Microsoft actively contributes to Powershell Extension
+- Infact [Powershell team](https://twitter.com/PowerShell_Team) at Microsoft & even powershell Community actively contributes to Powershell Extension on VSCode
     * [@daviwil](https://twitter.com/daviwil) - Maintainer of VSCode-Powershell Extension
 - and it would be no wonder if VSCode starts getting shipped with Windows OS few years down the line
 - Very fast development, Issues reported are getting tracked and there are quick bugfixes